 Usery is currently the Chair of the U.S. National Committee to the International Cartographic Association.
 He also chairs the Local Organizing Committee and is the Conference Director for the 2017 International Cartographic Conference which will be held in Washington, D.C.
 He is a Fellow of CaGIS and the American Congress on Surveying and Mapping, and was elected to the first class of Fellows of UCGIS.
 He received the CaGIS Distinguished Career Award in 2012.

 Usery received his BS in geography from the University of Alabama and MA and PhD degrees in geography from the University of Georgia.
 His current interests and research are in theoretical GIScience including geospatial ontologies and semantics, map projections, multidimensional data models for lidar, and high performance computing for spatial data.
 Usery has been a member of ASPRS since January 1, 1978.

-IMMEDIATE PAST PRESIDENT: Roberta E. (Bobbi) Lenczowski is an independent geospatial information-intelligence consultant.
+SECRETARY: Roberta E. (Bobbi) Lenczowski is an independent geospatial information-intelligence consultant.
 In addition, she is outside Board Director for TechniGraphics, GeoEye, Fugro EarthData Inc, and the non-profit Leonard Wood Institute, and supports the Academic Advisory Group of Sanborn.